veekcode/alx-pre_course/0x01-git/README.md

-This is my first task on git
+This is my first task on git, and its  very daunting